Bridging the gap between academia and practice

 CFM has always had a close relationship with academia: our business and investment strategies have been built on an academic approach to finance.
 We hire from many of the top institutions and we actively maintain strong relationships with them through partnerships and collaboration.
 We believe strongly in supporting fundamental research, and in 2009 we decided that we wanted to make a direct contribution to research efforts in areas beyond our direct interest but in an area that we understand and are passionate about.
 We therefore created The CFM Foundation for Research.

 The financing of three to five theses per year in exact sciences on varying themes (e.g. physics, mathematics, economics, theoretical biology).

 Sponsorship of international exchanges between researchers.

 Providing assistance in the publication of papers and theses.

 Helping with the organisation or participation in symposiums or conferences.

 Financing of research projects.

 In addition, we have long been concerned about the growing income gap between commerce and academia and the associated trend of academics prematurely joining the workforce.
 We are helping to address this by offering PhD scholarships to the best young scientists, enabling them to carry out their doctoral degree without financial concerns.
 The Foundation selects recipients according to excellence: that of the student, the subject and the PhD advisor.
-These scholarships are not just available to French students and we hope they will also attract high-value foreign students, for whom there is currently a dearth of available scholarships.
+These scholarships are available on a global basis not just to French students.